ocramh/guineapig/README.md

 # Guinea Pig
-Http server application to use for testing purposes.
+Dockerized http server application to use for testing purposes.